mattermost/mattermost-developer-documentation/site/content/internal/onboarding/manager-guide.md

 - Add new staff to the group

 ### Core Committer Mug
-- Message @lindy and ask her to send the new hire their core committer mug
+- Message @hanna.park and ask her to send the new hire their core committer mug

+### Release Dates Google Calendar
+- Message @lindy.isherwood and ask her to add the new hire to the Mattermost Release Dates google calendar

+### Jira Access
+- Message @amy.blais and ask her to add the new hire to ``jira-developers`` and ``internal`` groups in Jira